1977 Dietary Recommendations — forty years on

 But is it?

-For the past 40 years, the public has come to believe that eating fat made you fat’ and that eating saturated fat caused heart disease.
-This however is not what evidence-based research shows.
-More on that in future articles.
+For the past 40 years, the public has come to believe that eating fat makes you fat’ and that eating saturated fat causes heart disease.
+This, however, is not what evidence-based research shows.

 People drink fruit juice and ”smoothies” with no regard for all of the extra carbs they are consuming (not to mention the effect that all of that fructose has).
 A ”small juice glass” is 8 oz, so just a glass of orange juice has the equivalent number of carbs as another 2 slices of bread!
 Many grab a smoothie at lunch or for coffee break without even thinking that the average smoothie has the same number of carbs as 5 slices of bread!

-Then there is the toast, bagels and cereal or bars that people eat for breakfast, the sandwiches or wraps they eat for lunch and the pasta or rice they have for supper.
-These are carbs people know as carbs — which are added to all the carbs they consumed as vegetables, fruit and milk.
+Then there is the toast, bagels, and cereal or bars that people eat for breakfast, the sandwiches or wraps they eat for lunch, and the pasta or rice they have for supper.
+These are carbs people know as carbs — which are added to all the carbs they consume as vegetables, fruit, and milk.

 Obesity Rates